debops/debops/docs/debops-playbooks/guides/getting-started.rst

 As you can see, you don't need to copy the whole host entry, only the short name is enough.

-The :ref:`debops.dokuwiki <debops.dokuwiki>` role has `many default variables <https://docs.debops.org/en/master/ansible/roles/ansible-dokuwiki/docs/defaults.html>`_
-you can use to customize the installation.
+The :ref:`debops.dokuwiki` role has `many default variables <https://docs.debops.org/en/master/ansible/roles/ansible-dokuwiki/docs/defaults.html>`_ you can use to customize the installation.
 One of the more useful ones is ``dokuwiki_main_domain``; it's a list which specifies what DNS subdomains are used to access the wiki (each application in the DebOps set of roles is